MicroStrategy/rest-api-docs/docs/common-workflows/manage-table-objects/retrieve-a-list-of-all-available-table-definitions.md

 Sample Response Code: 200 (The tables' definitions are returned successfully.)

-### Retrieve a Sliced Array of Tables' Definitions
+### Retrieve a sliced array of tables' definitions

 In this workflow sample, you retrieve a sliced array of the tables' definitions using the following parameters: